 A lot of mini horses can’t deal with grass turnout.
 They're small, but they're also prone to becoming overweight.
 A pasture full of tasty grass is too tempting for them to resist, and they'll eat and eat until they're dangerously obese.
 In addition to the health risks associated with being overweight, minis are also more at risk of foundering on the rich grasses common in most of America.

 If you bring home a mini, there's a good chance you'll need a dry lot.
 Either that, or you'll need to invest in a grazing muzzle.
 It’s important to consider whether your facility can appropriately provide for the mini’s needs.

 You’ll Have the Same Vet and Farrier Costs

 While it may seem that it’s far more affordable to buy a a mini horse compared to keeping a full-sized horse, that’s not necessarily true.
-Yes, Minis eat less than their full-sized counterparts.
+Yes, minis eat less than their full-sized counterparts.
 You might save money on feed, but minis require the same vet and farrier care that horses do.
-Their vaccinations, teeth floating, and hoof trims all cost the same, so owning a Mini is very much like owning a full-sized horse.
+Their vaccinations, teeth floating, and hoof trims all cost the same, so owning a mini is very much like owning a full-sized horse.